LM-Prototyping/ldrToProto/README.md

 ### Prerequisities

 You need to have a working installation of _node_ and _npm_ on your machine.
-After cloning this repo you should also run `git submodules --init --recursive` to pull all submodules.
+After cloning this repo you should also run `git submodule --init --recursive` to pull all submodules.
 This will pull a repository containing all LEGO components.

 ### Installation